Aphodius

 Aphodius is a genus of beetles in the family Scarabaeidae.
 In most species both the adults and larvae are coprophagous (dung feeding) although some species have herbivorous or saprophagous larvae.
 Aphodius species typically dominate dung beetle communities in north temperate ecosystems.
 Most species are functionally classified as endocoprids, also known as dwellers, because the larvae live and feed within the dung pat itself.

+With a discovery of an earlier published version by Hellwig, the correct citation for this genus is now: Aphodius Hellwig, 1798 (p.
+101; 24 January).
+Type species by subsequent designation by Latreille (1810): Scarabaeus fimetarius Linnaeus, 1758.

 Species

 These 44 species belong to the genus Aphodius, including 21 extinct species.